live-wire/journal/README.md

     - _Heap_ =  Anything created with the `new` operator.
 Objects, Members of classes, static variables.
 Managed by the Garbage collector. **Shared among threads**
 - **Resource sharing among threads**: Shared object instances, if are operated upon by different threads, need to be `Atomic`.
 (Atomic = No intermediate states)
     - Use `synchronized` keyword with the function.
     - OR use `synchronized(lockingObject){...}` for more flexibility.
 The first technique locks all the synchronized functions for an object and not just the one function.
-The second technique is more like locks in Golang :heart:
+The second technique is more like locks in Golang ❤️
     - Use `volatile` keyword with double and long to make single line operations on them atomic.

 ---
 `Oct 28, 2019`
-#### Java :coffee:
+#### Java ☕️
 - Class inside another class has to be static.
 - MultiThreading and concurrency in Java.
 Following a course by `Michael Pogrebinsky`.
 - **OS Process**: